awsdocs/aws-cloud9-user-guide/doc_source/sample-wordpress.md

 Running the following commands enables incoming web traffic over port 8080 for **all** EC2 environments and Amazon EC2 instances that are associated with the security group and network ACL for this environment\.
 This might result in unexpectedly enabling incoming web traffic over port 8080 for EC2 environments and Amazon EC2 instances other than this one\.
 **Note**
 The following second through fourth commands enable the security group to allow incoming web traffic over port 8080\.
 If you have a default security group, which only allows incoming SSH traffic over port 22, then you must run the first command followed by these second through fourth commands\.
 However, if you have a custom security group already allows incoming web traffic over port 8080, you can safely skip running those commands\.
-The following fifth through eighth commands enable the network ACL to alow incoming web traffic over port 8080\.
+The following fifth through eighth commands enable the network ACL to allow incoming web traffic over port 8080\.
 If you have a default network ACL, which already allows all incoming traffic over all ports, then you can safely skip running those commands\.
 However, if you have a custom network ACL that doesn't allow incoming web traffic over port 80, then you must run the first command followed by these fifth through eighth commands\.

    ```
    MY_INSTANCE_ID=$(curl http://169.254.169.254/latest/meta-data/instance-id) # Get the ID of the instance for the environment, and store it temporarily.